bootstrapworld/codemirror-blocks/README.md

 4. browse to http://localhost:8080/webpack-dev-server/ and fire away!

 Library code is in the **src/** directory.
 An example of how it should be used is in the **example/** directory.

+## Updating demo on project site

+To update the demo on the project site with the latest version of the example in this repository, just run:

+  `./deploy-example.sh`